FRONTLINE FEEL GOOD

 Each round helps people build real capability through real work.

-At the start of each round, participants choose:
+At the start of each round, participants choose one of two paths:

 Frontline Feel Good